 Associate Professor Emily Jarvis doesn’t just teach students chemistry that works, she teaches them chemistry done right.
-A native of Orange County, California, Jarvis’ passion for her work shines through not only the accomplishments of her students, but her department as well.
+A native of Orange County, California, Jarvis’ passion for her work is evident through the accomplishments of her students and her department.

 “The mission of the university has been instrumental in getting our department involved in the Green Chemistry Commitment,” Jarvis said, the aim of which is to teach students how to design and develop innovative, efficient and environmentally sound chemical solutions to the health, safety and effectiveness of chemical products and processes.

 She adds that LMU was the first private four-year university in the western United States to sign the commitment, planting the seeds for a truly transformative curriculum.

 In 2019, Jarvis ventured with three of her students to Oxford, England where they presented research at the annual International Conference on Innovative Applied Energy.

 “This experience gave them a widely international forum in which to present their research and see it in a context with a diverse set of energy topics ranging from very esoteric/academic to very applied and spanning fundamental science to policy and marketing,” Jarvis said, adding that the conference drew over 100 universities from around the world.

 LMU Lions Emmett Barnes and Thomas Kelly presented research talks related to the design of organic polymers for solar and electronics applications, while fellow peer Jared Lyons presented a poster detailing his findings on the structure and reactivity of metal oxide nanopowder surfaces for use in solar and catalysis applications.